mherweg/d-laser-fgtools/README.md

 # Generating many groundnet files
 parking/startup locations for >7000 airports + groundnet including
-pushBackRoutes Taxinodes and Taxiway Segments
+pushBackRoutes Taxinodes and Taxiway Segments. read more details in the comment at the beginning of the 2 python files

 * Step 1:
     aptdat2sqlite.py